-James Dreher, Coleen M. Fuerst, Jean Harcourt and Henry Palmer
+Coaches: James Dreher, Coleen Fuerst, and Jean Harcourt

 Jim Dreher was the founder of UNH Rowing Program and was responsible for getting the boathouse constructed at Jackson’s Landing on town land for the equal use by the University and Community in 1975.
 Initially the UNH Rowing program and the Community Program was called the UNH / Durham Rowing Association.
 With the growth of popularity of the rowing in Durham and the divergence of focus of the two programs, the UNH Crew Program and the Durham Boat Club became separate entities in 1978.
 Today Durham Boat Club runs its recreational program from the Lamprey River location, which is not affected by the tides and uses the Oyster River location for for our serious competitive scullers.

 Body of Water: